dfgordon/nvim-a2-pack/README.md

 * Merlin assembly is triggered by `*.s` or `*.asm`
   - Only `*.s` files are detected by the workspace scanner

-## Features

-* semantic highlights
-* language diagnostics
-* go to definition, type `Ctrl-]` with cursor on any kind of reference
-* hovers, type  `K` with the cursor on a wide variety of language elements
-* completions, but see below

 ## Settings

 Changing settings means changing a Lua map (this is the way of Neovim).
 Some of the available map keys can be found [here](https://github.com/dfgordon/a2kit/wiki/Languages#configuration-options).
 Translate the key paths to Lua maps in the obvious way.